 Where to start learning about digital accessibility

 In the Master’s program Multimedia Technologies, Design And Usability at ITMO, students learn to design interfaces for systems and apps that would meet the needs of users with disabilities.
-Within the study course Design of Accessible Interfaces for Users With Disabilities, they use screen reader software and write alt-text – descriptions of images for blind and visually impaired users – learn the Russian Sign Language, and audit the websites of various museums to provide guidelines on improving their digital accessibility levels.
+Within the study course Design of Accessible Interfaces for Users With Disabilities, developed by Alena Dzhumagulova, the students use screen-reader software, write alt-text – descriptions of images for blind and visually impaired users – learn the Russian Sign Language, and audit the websites of various museums to provide guidelines on improving their digital accessibility levels.
+The project for a rehaul of the course won the 2023/2024 Potanin Foundation grant competition for Master's-level educators.

 ITMO is also home to the Master’s program Programming for the Visually Impaired, which trains sysadmins, DevOps engineers, testers, and developers of software and apps for people with vision-related disabilities.